Written by Editorial Team

 If you hold the child’s feet together, his ankles touch, but the knees remain apart, then it is bow Legged baby.
 Bow Legged baby is very much noticeable when the baby is standing.

 New walkers tend to look particularly bowlegged.
 That is owing to the fact that, when a youngster first figures out how to walk, they are incredibly watchful before taking each step.
-Therefore, they bend their knees for properly balancing themselves.
-This bending of the knees is not “bowed leg” and is normal, especially for the babies starting to walk unaccompanied.
+Therefore, they bend their knees to properly balance themselves.
+This bending of the knees is not “bowed leg” and is normal, especially for babies starting to walk unaccompanied.

 If your child still shows any of the following symptoms, you ought to take your kid to see your pediatrician:

 Moreover, if you are worried about your baby, irrespective of his age, it’s worth mentioning to the doctor.
 Never brush off a mother’s instinct.
 It is always better to be safe rather than sorry.